 Check application dates on each programme calendar.
 Application forms will be assessed within three weeks after receipt.
 The programmes have rolling admissions, which means that we will make a decision on an application to a programme as soon as possible after the application is complete.
 We encourage students to complete their applications early.
 Late applications will be considered subject to availability.

 Upon receipt of your application, you will receive a confirmation by email.

 An academic evaluation is made to determine if the Programme provides an appropriate challenge for applying participants.

 Upon acceptance, you will receive a formal letter of admission with invoice details for tuition fees.

 Unfortunately, the Summer and Winter Programmes are not able to provide any financial assistance to the candidates.
-However, we will be happy to provide a letter of recommendation directly to your sponsors of scholarship committee upon request.
+However, we will be happy to provide a letter of recommendation directly to scholarship sponsors where appropriate and upon request.

-Tuition fees should be paid to confirm your seat and at the lastest within three weeks or receipt of the formal acceptance and invoice.
+Tuition fees should be paid to confirm your seat and at the lastest within three weeks of the receipt of the formal acceptance and invoice.
 Your place on the course will only be guaranteed upon receipt of the full tuition fees.

 Upon acceptance to the Programme, you will receive an invoice with a refernce number.
 Payment of the invoice may be made online through our electronic system.

 For the Winter Programme: should you withdraw before 15 December, the Programme will refund 95% of the tuition fees paid.
 Should you withdraw after that date, the refund will be 65% of the tuition fees.
 No refund will be given after the start of the Programme.

 For the Summer Programmes: should you withdraw before 15 April, the Programme will refund 95% of the tuition fees paid.
 Should you withdraw after that date, the refund will be 65% of the tuition fees.
 No refund will be given after the start of the Programme.